willsowerbutts/flash4/README.txt

 This will read out the entire flash ROM contents and write it to the named file.

+In all cases, any options must be specified after the filename.

+You may specify the "/V" (verbose) option to make FLASH4 print one line per sector, giving a detailed log.

 If your ROM chip is larger than the image you wish to write, use the "/PARTIAL" (or "/P") command line option.
 To avoid accidentally flashing the wrong file, the image file must be an exact multiple of 32KB in length.
 The portion of the